In part two of our review of 2020, we cover the turbulent period from July to December.

 A study showed Black, Asian and Minority Ethnic people aged 50-70 are more likely to be in the poorest fifth of the population in England compared with White people and Black people are living on an average of £100 less a week compared to White people.
 And a report showed how a lack of social care services was adversely affecting working carers.

-In September, a report from the Institute for Fiscal Studies showed one in eight older workers have changed their retirement plans as a result of the Covid-19 pandemic, with 8% planning to retire later and 5% planning to retire earlier.
+September saw a report from the Institute for Fiscal Studies published which showed one in eight older workers have changed their retirement plans as a result of the Covid-19 pandemic, with 8% planning to retire later and 5% planning to retire earlier.

 The Government announced a package of measures designed to boost retraining in the wake of Covid-19 as new figures from the DWP showed an increase in economic inactivity among older workers which is not explained by caring responsibilities or sickness.
 And as a study showed older workers were less positive about lockdown working, another revealed a big rise in mental health issues for the self employed.